Score-Based Generative Models for PET Image Reconstruction: Introduction

-In contrast, generative models are unsupervised, requiring a dataset only of images of the target domain.
+In contrast, generative models require a dataset only of images of the target domain.
 These can, for example, be high-quality reconstructions acquired from prior scans.
 The aim of generative modelling is to approximate the image manifold of a given dataset \citep{bengio2013representation}.
 There are a variety of methods for this task, e.g. generative adversarial networks \citep{goodfellow2014generative}, variational autoencoders \citep{kingma2013auto} and recently Score-based Generative Models (SGMs), which aim to generate high-quality samples, sample quickly, and have adequate mode coverage \citep{xiao2021tackling}.
 Over recent years, SGMs have become the \textit{de facto} method for image generation due to the quality and diversity of generated images \citep{dhariwal2021diffusion}.
-Generative models can be integrated into the reconstruction process as data-driven priors that are independent of the forward model, cf. \citep{dimakis_2022}.
-This modularity separates the classical forward modelling problem from the generative image modelling problem.
-Where the generative model is trained to generate images specific to the task at hand, i.e. PET images of brains.
-The model can then be used across scanners and noise levels given the learnt image manifold is still relevant.
+Generative models can be integrated into the reconstruction process as data-driven priors, through the learnt image manifold, but which are independent of the specifics of the forward model, cf. \citep{dimakis_2022}.
+For example, a generative model trained on PET brain data would not be appropriate for MRI reconstruction of knees, but would be appropriate for the reconstruction of other PET brain images.
+In the latter case, by suitably changing the forward model, the generative model could be used across scanners and noise levels.